-Sharing Groups are an easy and efficient way for users of Dashlane Business plans to share multiple items to multiple users in one instance time.
+Sharing Groups are an easy and efficient way for users of business plans to share multiple items to multiple users in one instance time.
 Onboarding employees and ensuring they have the necessary passwords has never been easier.

-In order to share within groups, you must be a part of a Dashlane Business plan, and your Dashlane Business admin must have created those groups and have added you to them.
+In order to share within groups, you must be a part of a business plan, and your admin must have created those groups and have added you to them.
 Please refer to this article for an introduction to Group Sharing, and a complete tutorial to creating and managing user groups.

 How to Share to Groups

 There are two ways to share your data with a Group in Dashlane, either directly from the item you want to share or by using the Sharing Center (from the Desktop or Mobile app).

 From the item you want to share